 LPCC licensing requires completion of a 60-semester-unit master’s in counseling or doctoral degree from an accredited institution.
-The degree must cover counseling or psychotherapy, including six semester units of supervised practicum or fieldwork study, and at least three semester units of coursework in 10 of the following 13 core content areas:
+The degree must cover counseling or psychotherapy, including six semester units of supervised practicum or fieldwork study, and at least three semester units of coursework in all of the following content areas:

 Counseling and Psychotherapeutic Theories & Techniques

 Human Growth & Development

 Group Counseling Theories & Techniques

 Multicultural Counseling Theories & Techniques

 Principles of Diagnosis, Treatment Planning & Prevention of Mental & Emotional Disorders and Dysfunctional Behavior

 Professional Orientation and Ethics & Law in Counseling

 These 13 content areas must also include instruction in the following areas: